-As mentioned above, the beneficiary status of Myanmar under EBA has been put under scrutiny and the country is expected to graduate from LDC status by 2024.
-At the last triennial review of the LDCs list in 2018 by the Committee for Development Policy (CDP), Myanmar fulfilled the graduation eligibility criteria for the first time, complying with all the three requirements of GNI per capita, Human Asset Index (HAI) and Economic Vulnerability Index (EVI).
-If found eligible at the next review in 2021, Myanmar will graduate from the LDC status within a maximum period of three years, i.e. at the latest by 2024.
+As mentioned above, the beneficiary status of Myanmar under EBA has been put under scrutiny4 and the country is expected to graduate from LDC status by 2024.
+At the last triennial review of the LDC list in 2018 by the Committee for Development Policy (CDP), Myanmar fulfilled the graduation eligibility criteria for the first time, complying with all the three requirements of GNI per capita, Human Asset Index (HAI) and Economic Vulnerability Index (EVI).
+If found eligible at the next review in 2021, Myanmar will graduate from LDC status within a maximum period of three years, that is, at the latest by 2024.

-Upon graduation of the LDC status, trade preferences will be phased out after a transitional time period or immediately depending on the provisions of the preference giving country.
-Thus, under any circumstance, it is time for Myanmar to realize that alternative routes have to be designed and actively undertaken to maintain and improve the present export performance
+Upon graduation from LDC status, trade preferences will be phased out after a transitional time period, or immediately, depending on the provisions of the preference-giving country.
+Thus, under any circumstances it is time for Myanmar to realize that alternative routes have to be designed and actively undertaken to maintain and improve the present export performance.

-This horizon calls by itself on how to best strategize a trade policy softening the loss of unilateral preferences following the graduation from GSP LDC status.
+This scenario demands a reflection on how to best strategize a trade policy that softens the loss of unilateral preferences following graduation from GSP LDC status.